11 Important Metrics for App User Engagement

 The page with the most interactions means the page that users engage the most, for example, they do more taps, swipes, drags, and editings.
 It is a metric to know user behavior and serves as a sign of whether to optimize UX or not.

 With a diverse user base (as is the case with most apps), analyzing app user engagement would be a little challenging.
 However, we can always use smarter ways to help with user engagement analysis.
-Here are two ways that may be helpful:
+Here are two analytics methods that may be helpful:

 1. Cohort Analysis